fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 acquire only the rights set forth in this License and are subject to the terms of this License.
 13. Miscellaneous.
 This License represents the complete agreement concerning the its subject matter.
-If any provis ion of this License is held to be unenforceable, such provision shall be reformed so as to achieve as nearly as possible the same legal and economic effect as the original provision and the remainder of this License will remain in effect.
+If any provision of this License is held to be unenforceable, such provision shall be reformed so as to achieve as nearly as possible the same legal and economic effect as the original provision and the remainder of this License will remain in effect.
 This License